b4mboo/prophet/README.md

     end

-If you don't specify anything (or don't even create an initializer), Pullermann would fall back to its defaults, thereby trying to take the username/password from git config.
+If you don't specify anything (or don't even create an initializer), Prophet would fall back to its defaults, thereby trying to take the username/password from git config.
 To set or change these values you can use the following
 commands: